Reader Beth e-mailed me this question:

 Oxymoron, anyone?
 But the thing is that black, gray, and white are not, technically, colors.
 Brown, olive, and tan are.
 They have more richness to them and complement a wider range of true colors, so they may feel more appealing than stark blacks and whites.
 I’d also throw burgundy into the mix.
 Not universally accepted as a neutral, but goes well with nearly all colors excepting neons and a few pastels.
 If you’re a neutral-wary person, ease into neutrals by selecting the more colorful options available.

 Gigantic caveat: Gray can be tricky because it can have cool or warm undertones, be dark or light, solid or heathered.
-Gray is a family of colors, not a single shade, and it can feel overwhelming to deploy.
+Gray is a family of colors, not a single shade, and it can feel overwhelming to figure out ways to wear it.
 But gray is also the neutral that covers the most ground.
 It works with all other neutrals, all neons, all pastels, all jewel tones, and all primaries.
 Gray is less harsh than black and softer than white, so gray-based outfits can feel less segmented and blocky.
 Play with gray in your colorful mixes to see if it feels like a useable neutral.

 Try neutral patterns

 Solid swaths of neutrals may feel challenging or even dull, but neutral patterns often convey considerably more energy.
-Black and white patterns are all the rage right now, and work beautifully with cool brights like red, turquoise, and hot pink.
+Black and white patterns are always chic, and work beautifully with cool brights like red, turquoise, and hot pink.
 Organic prints like florals and paisley look gorgeous with warm and autumnal shades.
 And many abstract prints include colors and neutrals, which makes them ideal bridging pieces.
 If you’re still hesitant to incorporate solids, experiment with some neutral patterns instead.